-If students/parents/carers require any further details of this, please contact Miss Matthews (KS3 Phase leader) using the Arbor app.
+If students/parents/carers require any further details of this, please contact Miss Matthews (KS3 Phase leader).

 Help & Advice

 There are many sources of help and advice that students can access in making decisions about your options.
 Different people often give advice from different points of view.
 It is important to realise and understand this when seeking help.